arkatebi/OpenWorld-problem/README.md

 sprot_genes.stat.1, that will have the gene count valus.
 Repeated run of the program, will create subsequent versions of the output file.
-The program can take an optional output filename prefix as an additional argument as shown below and behave the same way as above.
+The program can take an optional output filename prefix as an additional argument as shown below.

 ```
 python Count_genes -I1=sp_list.txt -I2=sprot_files.txt -O=geneCount.stat